 California law is very clear, however, that a law firm partner who is advising his client has only one master - the client.
-Sabey confuses this important ethical rule for all lawyers.
+Sabey confuses this important ethical rule for all lawyers and raises an important question of interest to all law firm partners: to what extent does a fiduciary duty to a law partner interfere with a lawyer's ethical obligations to provide unbiased advice to the lawyer's client?

 This Court has held that the duty to the client is paramount, and cannot be trumped by a duty to another person, including another attorney; see Beck v.
-Wecht (2002) 28 Cal.4th 289, 297 (2002) (holding that there is no fiduciary duty among co-counsel to conduct their joint representation in a manner that does not diminish or eliminate fees, because "[t]o avoid any detriment to the jointly represented client, it is imperative that no collateral duties arise to interfere with the duty of 'undivided loyalty and total devotion' owed to the client").
+Wecht (2002) 28 Cal.4th 289, 297 (2002) (holding that there is no fiduciary duty among cocounsel to conduct their joint representation in a manner that does not diminish or eliminate fees, because "[t]o avoid any detriment to the jointly represented client, it is imperative that no collateral duties arise to interfere with the duty of 'undivided loyalty and total devotion' owed to the client").
 Indeed, the "most cynical views of the legal profession would be confirmed by recognition of a fiduciary duty on the part of co-counsel to maximize one another's fees."
 Id.
-Sabey adopts this cynical view and undercuts the important principle articulated in Beck by incorrectly holding that law partners have fiduciary duties that compete with the duty owed to the client.
-This Court should not allow Sabey to compromise the ethical principle that the obligation to the client is paramount.
+Sabey adopts this cynical view and undercuts the important principle articulated in Beck by incorrectly holding that law partners have fiduciary duties that compete with the duty owed to the client to provide advice untainted by the economic interests of the law partnership.
+This Court should address the important issue of whether the relationship between law firm partners compromises a lawyer's ability to fulfill his or her ethical obligation to the client.